 Also, if you don’t have room for two trees, look into a tree that has cultivars grafted to it.
 You may also want to look into a dwarf variety of cherry if space is at a premium.

 Container grown cherry trees need a pot that is deeper and wider than the root ball of the tree so the cherry has some room to grow.
-A 15-gallon pot is large enough for a 5-foot tree, for example.
+A 15 gallon (57 L.) pot is large enough for a 5 foot (1.5 m.) tree, for example.
 Be sure that the container has drainage holes or drill some in yourself.
 If the holes seem large, cover them with some mesh screening or landscape fabric and some rocks or other drainage material.

 Look at the cherry tree’s roots.
 If they are root bound, prune out some of the larger roots and loosen the root ball up.
 Partially fill the container with either a commercial potting soil or your own mix of 1 part sand, 1 part peat, and 1 part perlite.
-Place the tree atop the soil media and fill in around it with additional soil up to 1-4 inches below the rim of the container.
+Place the tree atop the soil media and fill in around it with additional soil up to 1 to 4 inches (2.5-10 cm.) below the rim of the container.
 Tamp the soil down around the tree and water in.